Molina's Cantina

 Molina's Cantina is a Tex-Mex restaurant chain in Houston, Texas.
 As of 2022, Molina's is the oldest still-operating Tex-Mex restaurant in Houston.

 Molina's is known for its family restaurant atmosphere and the employees who work in Molina's for many years at a time.
 As of 1992, one cashier had worked at Molina's for 20 years.
 One waiter had been working there for 45 years.
 One chef had recently retired after 50 years.
 In 2011, Molina's has had employees who had worked at the restaurant for over 20 years.
-The chain is also known for its famous customers, including George H. W. Bush, former President of the United States, and George Strake, former chairperson of the Texas Republican Party.
+The chain is also known for its famous customers, including George H. W. Bush, former President of the United States, and George Strake, former chairperson of the Republican Party of Texas.